Excel-VBA-Diary/GetLocalPath/README(en).md

 C:\Users\<USER-NAME>\OneDrive - <TENANT-NAME>\<FOLDER-PATH>
 ```

-In both cases, the <TENANT-NAME> contained in the LOCAL-PATH is usually different from the <TENANT-NAME> contained in the URL-PATH.
+In both cases, <tenant-name> in the local path does not necessarily match <tenant-name> in the URL path.
-Furthermore, the <folder-path> contained in the locale-path does not necessarily match the <FOLDER-PATH> contained in the URL-path.
-The <FOLDER-PATH> in the URL path is an absolute path from the root of the document library while the <FOLDER-PATH> in the locale path is a relative path from the target folder of "Sync" or "Add Shortcut to OneDrive".
+Furthermore, the <folder-path> included in the local-path does not necessarily match the <FOLDER-PATH> included in the URL-path.
+The <FOLDER-PATH> in a local path is relative to the folder from which the "Sync" or "Add Shortcut to OneDrive" is taken, whereas the <FOLDER-PATH> in a URL path is an absolute path from the root of the document library.
 The URL paths listed here are also local paths.
-Both URL paths and local paths listed here are only examples, and it is virtually impossible to convert a URL path to a local path by string conversion alone.
+Both URL paths and local paths listed here are only examples, and it is virtually impossible to convert a URL path to a local path using string conversion alone.

 ## 2. Proposed Solution